Margherita Long

 Research Abstract

-My first book was _This Perversion Called Love: Reading Tanizaki, Feminist Theory and Freud_ (Stanford, 2009).
-The book argues that Tanizaki is drawing many of the same conclusions about subjectivity as his contemporary Freud, but drawing them much more critically.
-I use Irigaray’s critique of Freud to sketch Tanizaki’s parallel critique of the way the “perversions” we call masochism and fetishism are examples, not of subversion or critique, but of the impossibility of female subjectivity in modern capitalist life.
+_This Perversion Called Love: Reading Tanizaki, Feminist Theory and Freud_ (Stanford, 2009) argues that Tanizaki is drawing many of the same conclusions about subjectivity as his contemporary Freud, but drawing them much more critically.
+I use Irigaray’s critique of Freud to sketch Tanizaki’s parallel critique of the way the “perversions” we call masochism and fetishism point the impossibility of female subjectivity in modern capitalist life.

-Chapter 3 // On Being Worthy of the Event: Four Fukushima Stoics
+Chapter 3 // On Being Worthy of the Event: Activist Narratives, Fukushima Stoics

-Chapter 4 // Undercommons: Fukushima Documentary and Citizen Science
+Chapter 4 // Undercommons: Kin, Care and Pedagogy in Fukushima Documentary

 Publications